Stan-Stani/connectome-ts/FLEX-ARCHITECTURE-COMPLETE.md

 **Critical Feature 1**: The `state` is refreshed after every component execution.
 If Component A (priority 100) creates a facet, Component B (priority 200) sees it immediately in the same frame.

 **Critical Feature 2**: The `bufferedEvents` array is mutable.
 High-priority components (e.g., filters or modulators running late in the chain) can inspect and remove events emitted by earlier components, effectively canceling their future consequences.

+**Critical Feature 3**: The `frame` provides readonly access to the current frame being processed.
+Components can inspect `frame.deltas` to see what operations were queued this frame, but cannot mutate the frame.
+This is primarily for backward compatibility with MARTEM-style effectors that need to detect specific facet additions.

 ### Outputs: Side Effects